 1. Hang up the Deer

-But now what?
+Now what?
 Well, you have to begin by getting your materials ready.
 You’ll need to sharpen your knife, pull your cooler out, and you need a way to hang a deer.
-We have a tractor so we attach a boon pole to it and away we go.
+We have a tractor so we attach a boom pole to it and away we go.

 However, you can use a gambrel and meat hanging system.
 It is just about what you have to work with and what you feel most comfortable with.

-Then you’ll need to raise the deer up high.
+Then you’ll raise the deer up high.
 That way nothing drags on the ground and it makes the whole process much easier.

 2. Start Cutting at the Hip Flap